scottaohara/a11y_styled_form_controls/README.md

 ## How to use?
-Largely, many of these form controls can be copied and pasted into your pattern library, project, or pattern library project.
-Each form control has its own CSS file, and only when needed, JavaScript file.
+Largely, many of these demos can be copied and pasted into your pattern library, project, or pattern library project.
+Each form control has its own CSS file, and a JavaScript file as necessary.
 Each form control shares the *--demo-only--.css* and *--shared--.css* files.
-These files are largely only needed for presenting on these demo pages, and much of the shared styles are merely ports of a few [normalize.css](https://necolas.github.io/normalize.css/) selectors.
+These stylesheets are largely only for use on these demo pages.
+Many of the shared styles are merely instances of a few [normalize.css](https://necolas.github.io/normalize.css/) selectors.

 ### Wait, JavaScript?
-Yes, while many of these form controls can be styled with some thoughtful maneuvering of markup and CSS, controls such as file uploads, toggle buttons and switches need a bit of JavaScript (and sometime <abbr title="accessible rich internet applications">ARIA</abbr>) to function and correctly convey state.
+Yes, while many of these form controls can be styled with some thoughtful maneuvering of markup and CSS, controls such as file uploads, toggle buttons and switches need a bit of JavaScript (and sometime <abbr title="accessible rich internet applications">ARIA</abbr>) to properly function and convey state.

 ## The Different Form Elements